hdescobarh/parkinson-gene-panel/README.md

 ![Docker](https://img.shields.io/badge/Container-Docker-4584B6?logo=docker&logoColor=white)
 ![Jupyter](https://img.shields.io/badge/Notebook-Jupyter-4584B6?logo=jupyter&logoColor=white)

-## Description
+## The problem

+A clinical laboratory is struggling to keep up with its rapidly expanding collection of static Targeted Gene Sequencing (TGS) panels.
+These panels, designed to test for specific conditions, are becoming overwhelming and difficult to maintain.
+The lab wants to modernize its approach by transitioning to **Whole Exome Sequencing** (WES) based **virtual gene panels**.
+This new method allows them to create tailored gene list, use algorithms not available for TGS and modify the tested regions without the need of resequencing.

-A (hypothetical) clinical laboratory is struggling to maintain their overgrown set of static Targeted Gene Sequencing (TGS) panels and is moving to Whole Exome Sequencing (WES) based virtual gene panels.
-As part of this pilot, it is introducing a virtual panel for testing Parkinsonism (MONDO:0021095), with a focus in Parkinson's Disease (MONDO:0005180), including the rarer Early-Onset presentations (MONDO:0017279).
+As part of this transition, the lab has chosen to start its pilot introducing a virtual panel for testing Parkinsonism (MONDO:0021095), with a focus in Parkinson's Disease (MONDO:0005180), including the rarer Early-Onset presentations (MONDO:0017279).

+## Tailoring a solution

-The laboratory requires, following the American College of Medical Genetics and Genomics (ACMG) guidelines, develop and validate the clinical test, this includes wet laboratory, bioinformatics pipeline and reporting.
+The laboratory requires, following the American College of Medical Genetics and Genomics (ACMG) guidelines, develop and validate this new clinical test, this includes wet laboratory, bioinformatics pipeline and reporting.

-An initial step is to define a reproducible workflow for generating the initial set of testing regions, which is necessary for the optimization and validation steps of the bioinformatics pipeline.
+An **initial step** is to define a reproducible workflow for generating the initial set of testing regions, which is necessary for the optimization and validation steps of the bioinformatics pipeline.
 I propose a semiautomatic workflow to merge, curate and generate bioinformatics pipeline ready-to-use files for Parkinson's Disease virtual gene panels.
 It generates ready-to-use files to be used in the virtual panel’s bioinformatics pipeline.

 ## Methodology